Guatemalan literature

 Guatemalan literature is literature written by Guatemalan authors, whether in the indigenous languages present in the country or in Spanish.
 Though there was likely literature in Guatemala before the arrival of the Spanish, all the texts that exist today were written after their arrival.

+Guatemalan poet and novelist Miguel Ángel Asturias won the Nobel Prize in Literature in 1967.
+Other notable Guatemalan authors include José Milla y Vidaurre, José Batres Montúfar, and Rafael Arévalo Martínez.
+Resistance literature has played a role in the history of Guatemala.

 Literature in Mayan languages

 The Popol Vuh is the most significant work of Guatemalan literature in the Quiché language, and one of the most important of Pre-Columbian American literature.
 It is a compendium of Mayan stories and legends, aimed to preserve Mayan traditions.
 The first known version of this text dates from the 16th century and is written in Quiché transcribed in Latin characters.
 It was translated into Spanish by the Dominican priest Francisco Ximénez in the beginning of the 18th century.
 Due to its combination of historical, mythical, and religious elements, it has been called the Mayan Bible.
 It is a vital document for understanding the culture of pre-Columbian America.

 The Rabinal Achí is a dramatic work consisting of dance and text that is preserved as it was originally represented.
 It is thought to date from the 15th century and narrates the mythical and dynastic origins of the Kek'chi' people, and their relationships with neighboring peoples.
 The story tells how the prince of the Kek'chi' fights against neighboring tribes and, while he initially defeats them, he later is captured and taken before the king Job'Toj, who gives him back to his people to say goodbye to and dance with his princess for the last time.
 The Rabinal Achí is performed during the Rabinal festival of January 25, the day of Saint Paul.
 It was declared a masterpiece of oral tradition of humanity by UNESCO in 2005.